Korbank/harpcaller/doc/manpages/daemon.rst

 Authentication specifies a field ``"module"``, which is a name of a Python module that will be used to authenticate requests.
-See :ref:`harpd-auth-modules` for list of modules shipped with :program:`harpd`.
+See :ref:`harpd-auth-modules` for list of modules shipped with *harpd*.

 Python environment may specify additional module locations.
 To do this, config should contain ``python.path`` variable.
 The simplest form is either a single